The Slayer (film): Plot

-Kay is an abstract visual artist plagued since childhood by disturbing dreams.
+Kay is an abstract visual artist plagued by disturbing dreams since childhood.
 The intensity and frequency of the dreams have fluctuated throughout her life, as has their content; some of her dreams are simply glimpses of desolate locations that leave her feeling dread upon awakening, while others feature the gruesome deaths of her friends and loved ones at the hands of a supernatural force.
-Recently, her dreams have become more frequent and disturbing than ever, resulting in a shift in the quality of her work.
+Recently, her dreams have become more frequent and disturbing than ever, leading to a decline in the quality of her work.
 Afraid that the dreams are aggravated by stress and depression and fearful that her newfound success may be slipping away, Kay's family and friends plan a vacation for her to a small island off the coast of Georgia.
 Accompanying Kay are her husband, David; Kay's brother, Eric, who introduced her to David; and Eric's wife, Brooke.

-As the couples' plane prepares to land, their pilot, Marsh, informs them that he's just received notification that an Atlantic hurricane has shifted course towards the island.
+As the couple's plane prepares to land, their pilot, Marsh, informs them that he's just received notification that an Atlantic hurricane has shifted course towards the island.
 Marsh hurriedly drops the couple off, telling them he must leave the island before he's stranded there.
-The couples discover that, against expectations, the island is deserted and mainly populated by derelict buildings and the ruins of a once-thriving resort town.
+The couple discovers that, against expectations, the island is deserted - all that's left of a once-thriving resort town are its derelict buildings.
 Kay informs the rest of the quartet that the island is the place she has been dreaming about since childhood and that they are all in danger if they stay.
-Unable to leave due to the hurricane, the others try to assuage her fears.
+But unable to leave due to the hurricane, the others try to assuage her fears.